sara-sabr/ITStrategy/_posts/en/2019-12-20-why-we-are-promoting-risks.md

 ## Problem Statement

-Governance of IT initiatives is required and we are in no way saying we need to remove it.
+**Before anything, we want to clarify that governance of IT initiatives is required and we are in no way saying it has to be removed.**

 However, the current methods seek a high level of predictability using advanced planning and rigid plan execution.
 This may work for physical assets like constructing a house, but not for intangibles -- like software.
 In addition, the transition towards Digital Government is creating a future that is highly complex and uncertain, which is argued requires a different means to govern IT investments: one that rewards an empirical cycle of trying, observing, and correcting. [^1]